 Replace a fuel line with one of the same length and diameter when you are unable to remove the fuel restriction or you find the fuel line is developing cracks.

-5. Plugged Fuel Filter on a John Deere Lawn Mower
+5. Plugged Fuel Filter

 An inline fuel filter is used on the mower to protect the fuel system and engine from dirt and other contaminants.
 Like the air filter, the fuel filter is a maintenance part that must be replaced to be kept clean.